IBM-Cloud/terraform-provider-ibm/website/docs/r/is_security_group_rule.html.markdown

 - `local` - (String) 	The local IP address or range of local IP addresses to which this rule will allow inbound traffic (or from which, for outbound traffic).
 A CIDR block of 0.0.0.0/0 allows traffic to all local IP addresses (or from all local IP addresses, for outbound rules). an IP address, a `CIDR` block.
 - `ip_version` - (Optional, String) The IP version to enforce.
 The format of local.address, remote.address, local.cidr_block or remote.cidr_block must match this property, if they are used.
 If remote references a security group, then this rule only applies to IP addresses (network interfaces) in that group matching this IP version.
 Supported value is [`ipv4`].
 - `icmp` - (Optional, List) A nested block describes the `icmp` protocol of this security group rule.
+- `name` - (String) The name for this security group rule.
+The name must not be used by another rule in the security group.

   Nested scheme for `icmp`:
   - `type`- (Optional, Integer) The ICMP traffic type to allow.
 Valid values from 0 to 254.
 If unspecified, all codes are allowed.